The Emergency Fund

 “If I didn’t come up with the rent, there was a possibility that I would be evicted and may have to drop out of my classes, which would delay my dental hygienist studies.”

 My financial situation for the upcoming academic year has been very difficult.
 My family struggles financially, so family contributions to my education are not possible.
 I work 40 hours a week throughout the whole year, to help me pay for college and minimize any school debt.

 Recently, I had half of my rent in a secured pocket in my backpack, to deposit into my account after a class.
 We are not allowed to keep our backpacks next to us in labs due to all the chemicals that we are exposed to during our experiments, so all of our bags go in a separate room.
 Later, when I got to the bank to make the deposit, I discovered the money was gone.
 I filed a police report with the on-site campus police, but unfortunately there are no cameras in the building.
 I was not in a position to make up the rent, which does not include utilities and food.

 If I didn’t come up with the rent, there was a possibility that I would be evicted and may have to drop out of my classes, which would delay my dental hygienist studies.

-The Maricopa Community Colleges Foundation established Emergency Funds to help students in need all across the District, so that they can focus on their education and not their financial situation.
-Since its inception in 2015, more than $56,000 has been awarded.
+The Maricopa Community Colleges Foundation established the Emergency Fund to help students in need all across the District, so that they can focus on their education and not their financial situation.